 Open degloving injuries are serious.
 They require emergency care to reduce blood loss and prevent infection.

 Closed degloving injuries aren’t always visible.
 This makes them harder for doctors to diagnose.
 In some cases, they can cause a bruise, but this is usually the only visible symptom.
 A estimated that up to one-third of people with closed degloving injuries may have a delayed diagnosis.

 Many closed degloving injuries involve a force that separates the top layer of skin and tissue from deeper tissues, leaving a space under the skin.
 These spaces are known as Morel-Lavallée lesions.
 The lesions can fill with lymph fluid, blood, and fat.

 Despite their different appearance, closed degloving injuries are caused by the same types of accidents that lead to open degloving injuries.

-Closed degloving injuries are most common at the top of the hip bone in an area called the greater trochanter.
-About 60 percent of these injuries involve the greater trochanter, according to the 2017 review.
+Closed degloving injuries are at the top of the hip bone in an area called the greater trochanter.
+About of these injuries involve the greater trochanter, according to the 2017 review.
 Other common areas include the:

 - lower spine

 Most doctors diagnose closed degloving injuries using an MRI scan, which can detect Morel-Lavallée lesions.

 Treatment for degloving injuries depends on the type, severity, and location of the injury.
 They’re also often accompanied by other serious injuries, such as broken bones, that require emergency treatment.

 The availability of advanced trauma treatment is also a factor.
 Not all emergency centers may have the expertise for complex skin repair.